The Problem

 Married 8 months

-Currently, Clarity is designed for individual accounts.
-You can connect both partners' financial accounts to one Clarity account to see the combined picture.
-Multi-user household accounts are on the roadmap.
+You can connect both partners' financial accounts to one Clarity account to see the combined picture across all household accounts.

 Yes.
 Connect joint checking, individual savings, credit cards, retirement accounts — all appear in the same dashboard with combined totals.